sdorra/airline/Migrating.md

 A new restrictions framework is introduced which allows much more complex restrictions to be specified and enforced.

+A few examples are given in the following table, there are many more new restrictions supported by Airline 2 than just these shown here:

 | Restriction Class | Applicability | Annotation Class | Restriction |
 | -------------- | ---------------- | -------------- | --------------- |
 | `IsRequiredRestriction` | Options and Arguments | `@Required` | Indicates that options/arguments are required |